jb300180/WeightTrainingLog/WeightTrainingLog/readme.txt

 # than make role point to user instead of dummy user
 # if admin is created in bootstrap you may want to encode pwd:
 # 	authenticateService.encodePassword("password")
-# go to SecurityConfig and change User class... and, well do more customizing ;)
+# go to SecurityConfig and change User class... and well, do more customizing ;)

 # of course you have to configure bootstrap accordingly